| Using

 forms which fluctuate and diminish until we are back to

 the static white line on the black field.
+The

 audio track, being mixed live by the performer, follows